If you’re looking to raise funds, a directors loan could be the solution that you’re looking for.

 Can you have more than one director’s loan?

 Yes, you can take out more than one director’s loan.
-However, you must wait a minimum of 30 days before repaying one loan and taking out another.
+However, you must wait a minimum of 30 days after repaying one before you take out another.

-If you start a history of taking out repeat loans, you may get investigated by the HMRC to check that you’re not guilty of this.
+If you start a history of repeat lending, you may get investigated by the HMRC to check that you’re not guilty of this.

 Can you loan money to your company?